Public Record & Evidence Map – A Whistleblower Led Archive of:

 Ongoing Regulatory Breach – Unlawful Investment & Licensing Offers

-In addition to historic criminal and regulatory actions, public materials show that Chad Eugene Willis has promoted investment-style opportunities, licensing-based revenue programs, and return-linked “loyalty” schemes through brands including Agua Plus and Plus Brand Industries Inc.
+In addition to historic criminal and regulatory actions, public materials show that Chad Eugene Willis has promoted investment-style opportunities, licensing-based revenue programs, and return-linked “loyalty” schemes through brands including AGUA Plus and Plus Brand Industries Inc.

 These offerings go beyond simple product marketing.
 They function as financial solicitations and unregistered securities-style invitations (e.g., investor programs, licensing deals tied to volume or revenue, and structured participation schemes) – activities that are fundamentally incompatible with a lifetime prohibition order issued by the Michigan Department of Insurance and Financial Services (DIFS Order #06-4287).

-Within days of this archive going live, key website sections referencing investors, licensing, and related financial programs were quietly removed or drastically reduced from the Agua Plus / Plus Brand public site.
+Within days of this archive going live, key website sections referencing investors, licensing, and related financial programs were quietly removed or drastically reduced from the AGUA Plus / Plus Brand public site.
 Their prior existence is preserved in date-stamped screenshots and screen recordings, including:

 • Dedicated Investor navigation tab and associated pages.